bryansteiner/gpu-passthrough-tutorial/README.md

 </cputune>
 ```

 Here you can see that I've included an `iothreads` element with a value of 1.
 I've also included the `iothreadpin` element to define the number of CPU pins applied to the single iothread.
-I highly recommend reviewing [this section](https://libvirt.org/formatdomain.html#elementsCPUTuning) of the Arch Wiki to decide on your CPU pinning strategy.
+I highly recommend reviewing [this section](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Virtio_disk) of the Arch Wiki to decide on your CPU pinning strategy.
 Ultimately, it's up to you on how you want to divide the CPU pins among the emulator and iothreads.

-The final step is to either **(1)** create the virtio-scsi controller and attach our disk or **(2)** make sure our disk is defined correctly for virtio-blk (default).
+The final step is to either: **(1)** create the virtio-scsi controller and attach our disk or **(2)** make sure our disk is defined correctly for virtio-blk (default).
 Note that you can *only* have one iothread per disk controller.

 `virtio-scsi`:
 ```